teiniker/teiniker-lectures-embedded-cxx/programming-c++/first-steps/default-arguments/README.md

 Resistor r = new_resistor(470); // tolerance = 1
 ```

-It's important to note that default arguments are typically specified at
+It's important to note that default arguments are typically specified
-the end of the parameter list.
+**at the end of the parameter list**.
 This means you need to first specify the
 parameters without default values, followed by the parameters with
 default values.